alliedtelesis/py-networking/srcdoc/sw-upgrade.rst

 Software upgrade feature
 ************************
-This feature allows the running image upgrade.
+This feature allows to upgrade the device software (image).

 Operations
 ----------